What to do when a US citizen dies in Mexico

 Funeral transportation cover

-The Plan will cover the return of your remains to the United States or a cremation service in Mexico and returning the cremated remains.
+The Plan will cover the return of your remains to the United States or cremation service in Mexico and returning the cremated remains.
 All arrangements are handled by the TPP team, which provides your family with professional support to coordinate and oversee all liaisons with a funeral home in Mexico, the consulate, and the airline transfer service.

 Further Resources to assist you in arranging a funeral or cremation in Mexico